Official websites use .mil

-As a component of the Chemical and Biological Defense Program, the JPEO-CBRND supports the entire Joint Force by developing solutions that enable our Warfighters to fight and win in a chemical, biological, radiological, or nuclear (CBRN) environment.
+As a component of the Chemical and Biological Defense Program, JPEO-CBRND supports the entire joint force by developing solutions that enable our warfighters to fight and win in a chemical, biological, radiological, or nuclear (CBRN) environment.
 The JPEO-CBRND leads, manages, and directs the acquisition and fielding of CBRN sensors, protective equipment, medical countermeasures, information management systems, defense enabling biotechnologies, and specialized equipment for U.S. Special Forces.

 Description: Joint Service General Purpose Mask allows Warfighters to survive and maintain ground operations in a chemical and biological threat environment.